-- Responsible: include exclusion or negative screening strategies and ESG integration. - Sustainable: involves more active strategies such as engagement, voting and positive selection (also called best-in-class). - Thematic and Impact: Brings together sustainability-themed investments and investments that seek an explicit impact objective along with financial returns.
+• Responsible: include exclusion or negative screening strategies and ESG integration.

+- Sustainable: involves more active strategies such as engagement, voting and positive selection (also called best-in-class). - Thematic and Impact: Brings together sustainability-themed investments and investments that seek an explicit impact objective along with financial returns.
 In this group, the focus on ESG outcomes and the impact generated is crucial.

-The ESG information is monitored annually for updates in responsible investment approaches, policies, processes, and the evolution in outcomes related to the relevant strategies.
+The ESG information is monitored by Credicorp Capital's Risk team annually for alternative investment funds and hedge funds and every two years for mutual funds in order to know changes in strategies, policies, processes, and the evolution in outcomes related to the relevant strategies.